dmytrobazavluk/tasks/README.md

 - Operations available on completed tasks when visible
 - Handle toggling with multiple completed tasks

-**Task Removal Countdown (9 tests)** — `countdown.spec.js`
+**Task Removal Countdown (10 tests)** — `countdown.spec.js`
 - Tasks don't disappear immediately when marked done
-- Countdown displays on unmark button (5, 4, 3, 2, 1)
+- Countdown displays on unmark button as decimal seconds (e.g., 2.9, 1.8, 0.7)
-- Countdown properly decrements
+- Countdown properly decrements at 0.1 second intervals
-- Task auto-deletes after countdown completes
+- Task hidden after countdown completes (when toggle is off)
-- Clicking "Unmark Done" cancels countdown
+- Clicking "Unmark Done" cancels countdown and reverts to incomplete
 - Edit and delete operations available during countdown
-- Countdown visible even with toggle off
+- Countdown only shows when "Show Completed" toggle is off
 - Multiple tasks with concurrent countdowns

 **Show Completed Toggle - Visibility (4 tests)** — `show-completed.spec.js`
 - Toggle shows completed tasks on button click
 - Toggle properly switches "Show Completed" ↔ "Hide Completed" states
-- Tasks auto-delete after countdown (not shown with toggle)
+- Countdown is disabled when "Show Completed" is on
-- Tasks visible during countdown period
+- Active countdowns are cancelled when toggling to "Show Completed"

 Tests use **Playwright** for headless browser automation and automatically manage the dev server.